donaldsonlab/miniscope-analysis/README.md

 2) Import pre-processed miniscope videos into minian and run pipeline

-3) Export minian output (specifically the C variable = calcium traces) as NetCDF file
+3) Export minian output (specifically the C variable = calcium traces) as NetCDF file - added cell to minian pipeline
-    -

 4) Import NetCDF file into matlab, transpose matrix, save as .mat file for import into Bento
     - minian_to_bento.m